robin-mueller/auto-apms/README.md

 rosdep init  # Skip this if rosdep has already been initialized rosdep update rosdep install --from-paths src --ignore-src -y

+# Python packages for simulation (not all are available with rosdep)
+python3 -m pip install -r src/auto-apms/auto_apms_simulation/requirements.txt
 ```

 Then, build and install all of the source packages up to `auto_apms_examples`.